When someone asks how I help nonprofits in fundraising, I typically leave it at a very surface...

 At Make Philanthropy Work, we spend a lot of time thinking about major gifts — why donors give them, why they don’t, and how organizations can secure them more effectively and efficiently in a quicker timeframe.

 Let’s start with what is a major gift.
 We feel it’s a significant decision for the donor.
-This includes having family members involved in the decision-making process along with a financial advisor and even attorney.
-This means that a donor making a major gift is not going to tie her gift to your fiscal year end.
-She is also not going to make this big decision based solely on your organization's need.Instead, the major gift donor decision-making process is typically driven by:
+This includes having family members involved in the decision-making process along with a financial advisor and even an attorney.
+This means that a donor making a major gift is not going to tie her gift to your fiscal year-end.
+She is also not going to make this big decision based solely on your organization's needs.Instead, the major gift donor decision-making process is typically driven by:

 - The people at the organization

 - Giving to opportunities and not deficits

 - Relationship-oriented: depend heavily on social and professional networks